List of State Protected Monuments in Gujarat

 This is a list of State Protected Monuments as officially reported by and available through the website of the Archaeological Survey of India in the Indian state Gujarat.
-It also includes new monuments added by Gujarat State Archaeology and Museums Department on its website.

 The monument identifier is a combination of the abbreviation of the subdivision of the list (state, ASI circle) and the numbering as published on the website of the ASI.
-366 State Protected Monuments have been recognized by the ASI in Gujarat.
-Besides the State Protected Monuments, also the Monuments of National Importance in this state might be relevant.

-This list is incomplete as SL NO. S-GJ-59, 319 are missing.
+362 State Protected Monuments have been recognized by the ASI in Gujarat including new monuments added by Gujarat State Archaeology and Museums Department on its website.